-The quick answer, whiplash injury is a neck injury resulting from a forceful back then forward motion of the head/neck, typically due to a force coming from behind.
-This event is most common in rear end motor vehicle accidents.
-Although not quite as common, whiplash injuries may occur in sports such as a boxer being struck or a football player being blindsided or tackled from behind.
+The quick answer, whiplash injury is a neck injury resulting from a forceful back then forward motion of the head/neck.
+Typically due to a force coming from behind the head.
+This event is most common in rear-end motor vehicle accidents.
+Although not quite as common, whiplash injuries may occur in sports such as a boxer being struck or a football player tackle from behind.

 Symptoms from a Whiplash Injury